Dev-Craig44/node.js/README.md

 We register dedicated Winston exception/rejection handlers that write to `uncaughtExeptions.log` and `unhandledRejections.log` so crash data is preserved and easily distinguishable from normal logs.

+## Extracting Routes

+- The problem we have now is that is the lack of separation of concerns.
+All our routes are in the index.js file.
+As our application grows, this file will become very big and unmanageable.
+- In our index.js file, we should only orchestrate the different parts of our application.
+We should not have any business logic in this file.